Staying connected while Travelling in the USA. #RoamOn

 I work online, and in the summer work quite a bit from our travel trailer.
 Being connected is not only important, it is a necessity.
 I have often been asked by fellow campers (sarcastically) if I could separate myself from my iPad or iPhone.
 When I explain to them that I am actually working, and having a connection allows me to spend the summer abroad with my family, they then “seem” to understand.

 Fielding the questions is worth it though.
 There is nothing like waking up in the morning, having your coffee at a campground while setting up your workstation under the awning of your travel trailer… in the fresh air.

-Disclaimer: I am a Rogers ambassador.
+Disclaimer: I am a Rogers social insider.
 All opinions are my own.

 Rogers Communications Inc. is a leading diversified public Canadian communications and media company.
 We are Canada’s largest provider of wireless communications services and one of Canada’s leading providers of cable television, high-speed Internet and telephony services to consumers and businesses.
 Through Rogers Media, we are engaged in radio and television broadcasting, televised shopping, magazines and trade publications, sports entertainment, and digital media.
 Our stock is publicly traded on the Toronto Stock Exchange (TSX: RCI.A and RCI.B) and on the New York Stock Exchange (NYSE: RCI).